 — बैंड बजा दूंगा📯🎺 (@MAHAKAAL123456) December 1, 2020

-The Telegraph reported had reported on October 24 that a man had purchased 10,000 SIM cards but in a follow-up report published the next day, the daily clarified that the SIM cards were actually issued in the name of a company and not a person.
+The Telegraph had reported on October 24 that a man had purchased 10,000 SIM cards but in a follow-up report published the next day, the daily clarified that the SIM cards were actually issued in the name of a company and not a person.
 The article states, “Jharkhand police anti-terrorist squad (ATS) on Thursday clarified that 10,000 SIMs were issued to the company, One Excel, and not Javed himself.”
-The report further stated, “Superintendent of Police P Murugan, who led this investigation, stated that One Excel Company is registered under the Telecom Regulatory Authority of India (TRAI).
+The report further states, “Superintendent of Police P Murugan, who led this investigation, stated that One Excel Company is registered under the Telecom Regulatory Authority of India (TRAI).
 The sim cards were issued under the Airtel Corporate User Plan.”
-We would like to mention that under a rule by TRAI, companies can buy SIM cards in bulk at once, while ordinary people are only allowed to purchase up to nine SIM cards using one identity card.
+It is noteworthy that under a rule by TRAI, companies can buy SIM cards in bulk at once, while individuals are only allowed to purchase up to nine SIM cards using one identity card.

 Alt News reached out to Anjani Anjan, SP of the Jharkhand ATS.
 “It was a registered promotions company.
 They had an agreement with several companies.
 Their documents were also verified.
 There is no ‘jihad’ angle to this.
 This firm sends bulk promotional messages for ordinary companies like Pantaloons.
 So, whoever had one of these SIM cards used them for these promotional activities.
 We did not find any criminal angle here, hence no case was registered,” he explained.

 When we performed a keyword search on YouTube, we found the original video which was uploaded by Nitin Shukla, a verified account, on October 29, 2018.
 The viral video was, in fact, cropped from these visuals.